Update Inventory Pricing

 There may be many reasons to edit your pricing,

 There are several ways to update the selling prices of items in your inventory, whether through automated tools, bulk updates, or directly within the system.
-There are several methods to update pricing in the system.

 Updating Pricing from a Receipt – Save Item & Update Pricing button

-While adding line items to a receipt, click the Save Item & Update Pricing button if you notice a cost as changed (+/-) and you would like the system to update your pricing accordingly.
+While adding line items to a receipt, click the Save Item & Update Pricing button if you notice a cost has changed (+/-) and you would like the system to update your pricing accordingly.

 Updating Prices from the Inventory Lookup Screen